"Picturesque Countryside

 A note on names

-In the official acts in Europe the same person might be referred to as Pierre or Peter, Friedrich or Frederic, Jean or Johann, Nicolas or Nikolaus, depending on which town is involved, or on the native language of the clerk who makes the record, or on the vicissitudes of governments.
+In the official acts in Europe the same person might be referred to as “Pierre” or “Peter”, “Friedrich” or “Frederic”, “Jean” or “Johann,” “Nicolas” or “Nikolaus”, depending on which town is involved, or on the native language of the clerk who makes the record, or on the vicissitudes of governments.
 The tiny country of Luxembourg was conquered and influenced by a succession of powerful neighbors.
 Katherina Hoschet and Catherine Hoschette are the same person.
 More confusing than personal names are place names.
 Sometimes there are three versions.
 The town called Boulaide is also known as Bauschleiden in German, although Baschleiden is a separate village just to the north) and Bauschelt in the Lëtzebuergesch language.
 It was named for the Busleyden (Buysleyden) family who were prominent in history.
 Bigonville is the same place as Bondorf.
 Harlange is Harlingen.
 Aachen is also known as Aix-la-Chapelle, and Fels is also called Feels and Larochette.
 This is not the fault of either group, but a result of centuries of local custom, and a consequence of how certain sounds fit into the patterns of speech.
 Record-keeping practices changed as governments changed.
-For more on place-names in Luxembourg, see http://www.rootsweb.com/~luxwgw/gerfren.htm or http://www.igd-leo.lu/igd-leo/onomastics/villages/villages.html .
+For more on place-names in Luxembourg, see links below.
 Generally in the western part of Luxembourg French is more common, but the situation is very complicated.
 But there doesn't seem to be any linguistic animosity as there is in Belgium.
 People switch back and forth seamlessly.
 For an article on the precarious but pragmatic linguistic balance that has been achieved in the country today, see articles like http://www.luxembourg.co.uk/lingua.html .
-The Lëtzebuergesch language also overlaps into Belgium and France, with some 30,000 speakers each, and less so into Germany.
+The Lëtzebuergesch language, a version of the Middle-Frankish dialect of German, also overlaps into Belgium and France, with some 30,000 speakers each, and less so into Germany.

 The location of the mill

 In the foothills of the Ardennes Mountains of northwestern Luxembourg only 2 kilometers from the Belgian border stands an old flour mill.
-The mill faces an old arched stone bridge, used today as a footbridge on what is now a hiking path.
+The mill faces an arched stone bridge, used today as a footbridge on what is now a hiking path.
+Belgium's entire Province of Luxenbourg formerly belonged to the Grand Duxhy of Luxembourg, and it was separated off in the Third Partition in 1839, following earlier partitions of the territory.

 Map 1.
 The Upper Sûre Park surrounds the man-made lake east of Boulaide.